uwla/starred_repos_organizer/README.md

 Organizer your starred repositories from various sources.

-A live working demo is available at <https://uwla.github.io/starred_repos_organizer>.
+A live instance is available at <https://uwla.github.io/starred_repos_organizer>.

 ## Features